-So how do you create a successful personalized SMS strategy?
+So how do you create a successful personalized SMS marketing strategy?
 Here are four ways to help you with your customized SMS campaign.

-1. Judge it Right
+1. Judge it right

 Try to put into consideration that some of your text recipients reside in different time zones, so you might want to send your messages out in batches instead of sending them all out at once.
-Also, another tip to timing is to think of your audience's daily habits.
+Also, another tip to timing texts correctly is to think of your audience's daily habits.
 What time of the day will they likely be free to check their phone?
-So, you might want to consider launch breaks, weekends, or late evenings to send out your texts.
+So, you might want to consider lunch breaks, weekends, or late evenings to send out your texts.

-where you ask customers to text an opt-in keyword to a shortcode.
+Creating campaign collateral where you ask customers to text an opt-in keyword to a shortcode.
 An SMS example for this could include: "Text YES to 777 to get 20% off!".

-- Asking your customers to check an opt-in box, similar to a subscribe button in an email.
+Asking your customers to check an opt-in box, similar to a subscribe button in an email.

 Furthermore, if you want to make your customers more at ease and feel like they have an option, you can include the following sections in your texts:

-- Expectations: let them know how frequently your message will be sent and the kind of content they'll receive.
+Expectations: let them know how frequently your message will be sent and the kind of content they'll receive.

 Opt-out option: inform them clearly on how they can opt-out in case they no longer want to receive messages.

-- Call to action (CTA): add a CTA after your message that encourages customers to act.
+Call to action (CTA): add a CTA after your message that encourages customers to act.
 Another SMS example for this will be: "Click here to confirm enrolment."

-2. Accuracy Amounts to Responsiveness
+2. Accuracy amounts to responsiveness

-The essence of sending out a personalized message is to make your recipient feel like you know them personally.
+The goal of sending out a personalized message is to make your recipient feel like you know them personally.
 Therefore, your details must be accurate.
 It's a great idea to integrate your business CRM system with the messaging platform that you use.

 Minor details, such as the G's capitalization in MacGregor (for those who spell theirs that way) or Johnnie vs. Johnny, are what captures your recipients' attention and sets you apart from other brands that fail to pay attention.
 You should also provide your customers with an easy way to upgrade records if their details change.

-3. Slide in the Freebies and Promotional SMS
+3. Slide in the freebies and promotional SMS

 Everyone loves free stuff, so what surer way is there to get a response than to slide in discounts or promos?
 A significant benefit of mobile SMS marketing is that you can include links to your content that will redirect your recipients to the actual page you want them to visit.